 The government is still offering wage subsidy grants to eligible companies, contractors and sole traders:

-- A 2-week COVID-19 Resurgence Wage Subsidy payment will be available nationally for employers, including self-employed people, who are financially impacted by the resurgence of COVID-19 and changes to COVID Alert Levels.
-More information is available here.
+• A 2-week COVID-19 Resurgence Support Payment will be available nationally for employers, including self-employed people, who are financially impacted by the resurgence of COVID-19 and changes to COVID Alert Levels.
+More information is available HERE.

 Leave Support Scheme

 The COVID-19 Leave Support Scheme is available for NZ music businesses, including sole traders, to pay their employees who can’t come to work due to Ministry of Health advice, and cannot work from home.

 More information including the eligibility criteria is available HERE.

 The Government will provide interest free loans for a year to small businesses impacted by the COVID-19 economic shock to support their immediate cashflow needs and meet fixed costs.
 The scheme will provide $10000 to every eligible (using the same criteria as the Wage Subsidy) firm and in addition $1800 per equivalent full time employee up to a maximum of $100000 (50 employees).
 Loans will be interest free if they are paid back within a year.
 The interest rate will be 3% for a maximum term of five years.
 Repayments are not required for the first two years.
 The loans will be administered by IRD (not banks) and applications are open from 12th May.